rootVIII/boogle/README.md

 <pre>
     <code>
-# Extremely Shortened example (there will typically be hundreds of articles):
+# Extremely shortened example (there will typically be hundreds of articles):
 {
     "US": [
         {